What are Business Operations?

 The following are some suggestions that businesses can use to improve business operations:

 1. Measure performance

 A business should come up with realistic and actionable means of measuring its business milestones.
 The process of measuring performance starts from the goal-setting stage.
 The company’s management should set achievable objectives with clear targets.
 For example, the goal of achieving a 30% increase in revenues is more actionable than setting a goal to make more money in the next financial period.
 The company should then implement a measurement system that determines how well the business is doing against the goal targets.

 2. Keep up with the latest trends

-A business should stay up to date with what happens in the industry to get ideas of how to get better than the competition.
-Trends can take the form of new innovation, changing state and federal laws, as well as changes in the local economy.
+A business should stay up to date with what happens in the industry to get ideas on how to get better than the competition.
+Trends can take the form of new innovation, changing state and federal laws, or changes in the local economy.
 Knowing the latest trends and changes in operations can help the company find new systems that improve performance and cut costs, or that help the company stay compliant with new regulations.

 3. Streamline processes

 Another way of improving business operations is to evolve with changes in the industry to increase productivity.
-The management should continually be on the lookout for new tools, software, equipment, etc. that improve and ease critical processes.
+The management should continually be on the lookout for new tools, software, and equipment that improve and ease critical processes.

-For example, where the business uses manual methods to manage inventory, the management can acquire an inventory management software that automates most of the processes and saves both time and costs that would’ve been incurred in the process.
+For example, where the business uses manual methods to manage inventory, the management can acquire an inventory management software program that automates most of the processes and saves both time and costs.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: